shinyorg/shiny/.github/ISSUE_TEMPLATE.md

+# IF YOU DON'T ANSWER THIS TEMPLATE - THE BOT WILL AUTOMATICALLY CLOSE YOUR ISSUE!

 ## Please check all of the platforms you are having the issue on (if platform is not listed, it is not supported)

  - [ ] iOS